 Step 1 – Texas A&M University; Application

-Step 2 – Texas A&M and the Bush School of Government & Public Service (via AIS, by email, or by mail)
+Step 2 – Texas A&M and the Bush School (via AIS, by email, or by mail)

-The Bush School will only accept online applications processed at www.applytexas.org (unless you are a current TAMU 5-year applicant or TAMU graduate student in another department; if so, follow the directions in your section).
+The Bush School will only accept online applications processed at www.applytexas.org.
+See below for exceptions for TAMU 5-year program applicants or TAMU continuing graduate students.

 Under the "Major" pull-down menu, select the appropriate application under the B’s for Bush School:

-You will receive an application acknowledgement via email from the Office of Admissions within 24-72 hours after submitting your online application (anything after 6 p.m. rolls to the next weekday upload).
-Included in the email will be your Universal Identification Number (UIN), which is used to identify your university records.
-Also use your UIN to claim your NetID and log into the Application Information System (AIS) to check your application status at http://applicant.tamu.edu.
-This online status check will reflect what you have sent to their office or uploaded into AIS (app, letters, test scores, transcripts) only.
-Even if they say your file is complete, it may not be, as they are only checking four of the six/seven required items.
+You will receive an email from the Office of Admissions within 24-72 hours after submitting your online application (anything after 6 p.m. rolls to the next weekday upload).
+It includes your Universal Identification Number (UIN), which is your university ID.
+Include the UIN on all your documents AND use it to claim your NetID so you can log into the Application Information System (AIS) to check your application status.
+There you can check what has uploaded into AIS (app, letters, test scores, transcripts).
+Even if AIS says your file is complete, it may not be, as it only checks four of the six/seven required items.
 Bush School Admissions will provide you an OFFICIAL notice of a complete file.
-Look for our email updates as we process your items, and please be patient.
+Look for our email updates and please be patient.

-A nonrefundable application fee of $50 for U.S. citizens and permanent residents, or $90 for international applicants, is required to process an application.
+A nonrefundable application fee of $65 for US citizens and permanent residents, or $90 for international applicants, is required to process an application.
 The fee may be paid by check, money order, or approved credit card (note that credit cards charge a fee of $1.50 to process).
-Checks or money orders (in US dollars) should be made payable to Texas A&M University and should display an agency bank in the U.S. and have routing numbers at the bottom.
+Checks or money orders (US dollars) should be made payable to Texas A&M University and should display an agency bank in the U.S. and have routing numbers at the bottom.
 If mailing payment, please send to the addresses below for Graduate Admissions Processing and include your name and UIN.

 Submit official transcripts from all colleges or universities attended, including summer school courses and study abroad.
 An official statement of the award of the degree or diploma is required for each degree completed.
-Note to TAMU students/alumni: Do NOT submit an official transcript from Texas A&M University; we will download as we process.
+Note to TAMU students/alumni: Do NOT submit an official transcript from Texas A&M University; we will download them for you.

 Transcripts can be submitted in these ways:

-NOTE: An admitted student will not be able to register for classes unless official transcripts are received by TAMU Graduate Admissions Processing either by electronic means or via sealed and signed mail to their address listed above.
+Reminder: Admitted students will not be able to register for classes unless official transcripts and diploma sheets are received by TAMU Graduate Admissions Processing either by electronic means or via sealed and signed mail to their address listed above.

-In 750 words or less, tell us about the experiences that have influenced your interest in foreign and international affairs, what they have meant to you, and how they may have affected your goals and career plans.
-This could include study or living abroad, courses or classes, language interests, international news events, family members or friends from other cultures or societies, and more.
-(Your essay should be typed, front only, 11 pt font, and double spaced; include your name and UIN on each page, if possible. )
+In 750 words or less, tell us about the experiences that have influenced your interest in foreign and international affairs.
+We recognize that every individual’s opportunities for such experiences vary substantially and may include study/living abroad, courses, language interests, international news events, family members/friends from other cultures, and more.
+It's ok to have repetition between the International Experience Essay and the Statement of Purpose.
+Your essay should be typed in 11 pt font and 1.5-2 spaced.
+Include your name and UIN on each page.

 Provide a current résumé (up to two pages only) that includes activities after high school.
 It MUST include the following sections: